damiencriado/laravel-heroku-config-parser/README.md

 | REDIS_PORT     | 11469                      |
 | REDIS_PASSWORD | pwd                        |

-## Select the config var who will be parsed
+## Customize the config var who will be parsed

 You can select wich config var will be parsed by setting `HEROKU_DATABASE` and `HEROKU_REDIS` like this: